wkhere/stackless/Doc/library/http.server.rst

    .. method:: send_header(keyword, value)

+      Stores the HTTP header to an internal buffer which will be written to the output stream when :meth:`end_headers` method is invoked.
-      Writes a specific HTTP header to the output stream. *keyword* should specify the header keyword, with *value* specifying its value.
+      *keyword* should specify the header keyword, with *value* specifying its value.

+      .. versionchanged:: 3.2 Storing the headers in an internal buffer

+   .. method:: send_response_only(code, message=None)

+      Sends the reponse header only, used for the purposes when ``100 Continue`` response is sent by the server to the client.
+The headers not buffered and sent directly the output stream.If the *message* is not specified, the HTTP message corresponding the response *code*  is sent.

+      .. versionadded:: 3.2

    .. method:: end_headers()

-      Sends a blank line, indicating the end of the HTTP headers in the response.
+      Write the buffered HTTP headers to the output stream and send a blank line, indicating the end of the HTTP headers in the response.

+      .. versionchanged:: 3.2 Writing the buffered headers to the output stream.

    .. method:: log_request(code='-', size='-')